OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Page.md

 * **Paragraph:** A text that can be designed with a small HTML editor.
 * **Table:** Table, which can be designed in an associated popup.
 * **Mathematical formula:** Creating mathematical formulas with the MathJax formula editor.
+* **Code:** Darstellung von Programmiercode ohne Ausführung.
+Ab :octicons-tag-24: Release 18.2.
+* **Document:** Word, PowerPoint or Excel documents can be uploaded as well as created directly.
+PDF and others can be uploaded or taken from the Media Center.
+* **Audio:** Audio auswählen, neu aufnehmen oder als MP3 oder m4a Datei hinzufügen.
+Ab :octicons-tag-24: Release 18.2.
 * **Image:** Inserting an image from the Media Center or uploading.
 * **Video:** Inserting a video file from the Media Center or uploading or new recording
+* **draw.io Diagramm:** Neu erstellen oder aus der Liste auswählen.
+Ab :octicons-tag-24: Release 18.2.
 * **Citations:** Citations can be stored and reused as standalone content items in the Media Center.
-* **Document:** Word, PowerPoint or Excel documents can be uploaded as well as created directly.
-PDF and others can be uploaded or taken from the Media Center.
+* **Aus meinem Medien...** Zugriff auf alle Elemente des eigenen Medien Centers.
+Auch können neue Elemente für das Medien Center erstellt werden.
 * **Text segment:** A text that can be designed with an HTML editor.
 (With slightly more options than in the Paragraph content element).
 * **Separator:** A line used to visually separate two layouts.

-## Edit page
+## Edit page (Bearbeitungsmodus)

 ### Edit layout